BalunasLab/mpact/README.md

 - Reduced lag when selecting features
 - Added multithreading when generating feature abundance plots
 - Fixed bug that resulted in feature highlights not being visible in data reanalysis
+- Fixed issue preventing samples/injections from being selected and highlighted in NMDS plots
 - Database hit images viewed are saved as images in a folder to eliminate rerendering